kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 Views
 =====

-Viewflow core is independed from a specific view implementation.
-With viewflow you can use as class-based views as functional based views. :doc:`viewflow.flow <viewflow_flow>` package provides standard django template based views, :doc:`viewflow.rest <viewflow_rest>` is the reference rest implementation.
+Viewflow core is independent of a particular view implementation.
+With viewflow, you can use as class-based views as functional based views. :doc:`viewflow.flow <viewflow_flow>` package provides standard django template based views, :doc:`viewflow.rest <viewflow_rest>` is the reference rest implementation.

-Each viewflow view expects to get `flow_task` and `flow_class` from the url confing.
-Task views also expects that `process_pk` and `task_pk` are present in the url.
+Each viewflow view expects to get `flow_task` and `flow_class` from the URL config.
+Task views also expect that `process_pk` and `task_pk` are present in the URL.

-To get an a activation in a view, you can use one of :doc:`decorators
+To get an activation in a view, you can use one of :doc:`decorators
-<viewflow_core_decorators>` shortcuts that would proceed url
+<viewflow_core_decorators>` shortcuts that would proceed URL
-parameters, set the lock and instantiate process, task and activation instances.
+parameters set the lock and instantiate process, task, and activation instances.

 .. image:: _static/ViewflowView.png